 Trigger delay options for VisTrak Stereo or Vcam systems

-There are two methods of setting the camera trigger delays:
+There are three methods of setting the camera trigger delays:

-1. a single global trigger delay setting for all shots and clubs
+1. a camera fixed trigger delay setting for all shots and clubs

 2. a club depedent trigger delay that changes the delay when a new club is selected or used

 3. a variable ball speed dependant trigger delay